 A Bachelor Party Gone Wrong

 On February 2, 2014, Schulman Blitz, LLP‘s client and a group of his friends were attending a bachelor party in Manhattan.
-After the festivities had concluded, our client and his friends were on a party bus on their way home to Long Island.
+After the festivities had concluded and at the time of the accident, our client and his friends were on a party bus on their way home to Long Island.

 The NYPD officer directed our client and his fellow bachelor party attendees who got off the bus to help lift and reattach the horse trailer to the back of his NYPD vehicle.
 As they were about to lift the horse trailer, a car being driven by a drunk driver crashed into the rear of the horse trailer, which subsequently struck our client who went careening into the air and landed on the pavement head first.
 Our client lost consciousness, was bleeding, and his entire body was contorted.